-At Chef we take security seriously.
-Whether it is the code we write, the software we use or the platform we provide, security is always extremely important.
-We know that you rely on Chef to help grow and manage the critical moving pieces of your business, and we are committed to protecting your investment.
+As the Progress Chef team, we take security seriously.
+Whether it is the code we write, the software we use or the platform we provide, security is always important.
+We know that you rely on Chef to help grow and manage the critical moving pieces of your business.
+As such, we are committed to protecting your investment.